CodeFromAnywhere/reactify.js/README.md

 - Ensure you load in a function called `Root()` into your HTML
 - Use `<div id="root"></div><script>render()</script>` somewhere after that.
 - Unlike React, you don't need any build-tools or runtime.
-- Furthermore, all your states are available everywhere as they're defined at the root level, so choose your naming wisely!
+- **⚠️ Important ⚠️**: all your hooks need to be used at the root level!
+This also mean your states are available everywhere as they're defined at the root level, so choose your naming wisely!
 - For more details: See [source code](public/index.js) (it's simple!)

 Tips: